This guide provides a step-by-step overview of deploying a program on Sonic SVM. Familiarity with command-line tools is necessary.

 console.log(

-'Sonic Greeting succesful.
+'Sonic Greeting successful.
 Account data:',

 deserializedAccountData